On non-linear chiral 4-form theories in D=10

 For the description of the chiral 4-form theory we will use the formulation developed in \cite{Ferko:2024zth} as a generalization to arbitrary space-time dimensions of the construction of Ivanov, Nurmagambetov and Zupnik (INZ) \cite{Ivanov:2014nya} who unified the covariant PST formulation \cite{Pasti:1995ii,Pasti:1995tn} with the auxiliary tensor field construction of \cite{Ivanov:2002ab,Ivanov:2003uj} to describe non-linear duality-symmetric electrodynamics in $D=4$.
-We find this INZ-type formulation to be the most suitable for the purposes of this paper.
-In Section \ref{INZvsPST} we will refine the proof of the relation between the INZ-type and the PST Lagrangian formulation \cite{Buratti:2019guq,Bandos:2020hgy} of the interacting theories of chiral $2n$-forms in $D=4n+2$ given in \cite{Ferko:2024zth}.
+We find this INZ-type formulation to be the most suitable for the purposes of this paper.\footnote{ For a review of other Lagrangian formulations to the description of duality-invariant theories see e.g. \cite{Bandos:2020hgy,Evnin:2022kqn,Sorokin:2025ezs}.} In Section \ref{INZvsPST} we will refine the proof of the relation between the INZ-type and the PST Lagrangian formulation \cite{Buratti:2019guq,Bandos:2020hgy} of the interacting theories of chiral $2n$-forms in $D=4n+2$ given in \cite{Ferko:2024zth}.
 In Section \ref{INZvsclone}, using a simple field redefinition, we prove the full equivalence of the INZ construction and a more recent formulation of non-linear duality-invariant $p$-form theories dubbed ``clone" \cite{Evnin:2022kqn}.
-The latter was introduced by Mkrtchyan \cite{Mkrtchyan:2019opf} and generalized to non-linear theories in \cite{Avetisyan:2021heg}, \cite{Avetisyan:2022zza}.\footnote{A relation of the PST formulation to yet another (Sen's) approach \cite{Sen:2015nph,Sen:2019qit} to the description of chiral $p$-form theories was established in \cite{Vanichchapongjaroen:2024tkj}.}
+The latter was introduced { for free theories} by Mkrtchyan \cite{Mkrtchyan:2019opf} and generalized to non-linear theories in \cite{Avetisyan:2021heg}, \cite{Avetisyan:2022zza}.\footnote{ An attempt to relate (at the Lagrangian level) the PST formulation to yet another (Sen's) approach \cite{Sen:2015nph,Sen:2019qit} to the description of chiral $p$-form theories was undertaken in \cite{Vanichchapongjaroen:2024tkj}.}